Facility Compliance and Certification

 Note – warehouses and temperature-controlled storage areas do not have temperature mapping.
 However, temperatures are being monitored and logged in those areas.

-• ShipMonk’s cGMP Standards
+• ShipMonk’s cGMP standards

 Current Good Manufacturing Practices (cGMP) consists of all processes, procedures, and documentation that ensures food, cosmetics, and pharmaceutical goods are consistently produced and controlled according to set quality standards.
 ShipMonk cGMP procedures and documentation are maintained in our advanced Quality Management System.
 A list of current procedures is available per client request.

-• What Is the GFSI?
+• What is the GFSI?

 The Global Food Safety Initiative (GFSI) is an initiative for the development of food safety management systems that ensure food facilities are processing safe food for consumers.